 For instance, my Green Goddess Super Slimmer Smoothie tastes super creamy, but provides such mega dose of phytonutrients from green veggies.
 Its made with either banana for a hit of sweetness, or steamed cauliflower for a low-carb, diabetic-friendly option.

-Smoothie Ingredients
+Key Smoothie Ingredients

 Typically, smoothies are made with a combination of fresh fruit, vegetables, and a liquid such as milk or water.
 The wholefood ingredients are blended together to create a thick and creamy beverage.
 Smoothies can be customized to fit any dietary needs or nutritional preferences.
 With a variety of flavours and combinations, there is something for everyone to enjoy.
 Here are the key ingredients used in smoothie recipes:

-Milk or water: the liquid you use can be simple tap water or something more nutrient-rich like coconut water, dairy or plantbased milk.
+milk or water: the liquid you use can be simple tap water or something more nutrient-rich like coconut water, dairy or plantbased milk.

-Fruits and veggies: this is where smoothies get their fibre-rich nutrients from and provides you with a powerhouse of nutrition all in one tasty meal.
+fruits and veggies: this is where smoothies get their fibre-rich nutrients from and provides you with a powerhouse of nutrition all in one tasty meal.
 Just remember not to overdo it on too much a good thing!

-Natural thickeners: some people add ice or frozen bananas to their smoothies to make them thicker and more like the consistency of serve ice cream.
+natural thickeners: some people add ice or frozen bananas to their smoothies to make them thicker and more like the consistency of serve ice cream.
 If you are diabetic like myself or want a lower calorie alternative to banana, try blending avocado, steamed cauliflower, chia pudding, oatmeal, yoghurt, or nut butters.

 Combining these three simple ingredients makes a surprisingly delicious smoothie recipe suitable for those looking to heal and nourish the gut while rebalancing body weight.